From digging for dinosaurs to mushing with sled dogs, these summer activities are fun for the whole family.

 Even in summer, dog sledding is a staple in Alaska.
 Not only is it a long-standing tradition — the practice of using dogs to transport goods and people goes back over 1000 years, to the First Nations people of northern North America — but it’s also Alaska’s official sport!

-For some true northern exposure, take a ride — or as the sledders call it, ‘mush’ — through the Alaskan wilderness with a team of the famous Iditarod Sled Dogs.
+For some true northern exposure, take a ride — or as the sledders call it, ‘mush’ — through the Alaskan wilderness with a team of sled dogs.
 On our Alaska Summer Family Holiday, you’ll learn how to train and steer the dogs as you ride to the base of Resurrection Mountain and along Box Canyon Creek.
 Back at the kennel, see the facilities for your furry friends and learn how they’re (ethically and responsibly) cared for, and perhaps even meet some adorable husky puppies!

 Walk where the dinosaurs roamed